KatrinaWright/autograding-example-python/README.md

 # Technical HW: Writing Loops & Sequences
-Please complete the following functions.
-You can test by running the 'pytest' command.
+Please complete the following 2 functions.
+You can test by running the `pytest` or `python3` commands:

+* To run just the main code for one problem: `python3 hello.py`
+* To run the tests prior to submission: `pytest hello_test.py`

 ## Problem 1: squared_sum